 by Nils Osmar.
 This article should not be construed as offering either formal or informal medical advice.
 The content is intended solely for informational purposes.
 Any changes in your lifestyle or diet should be done in consultation with your doctor or health care professional.

-For these people, an alternative to a full blown water fast is the FASTING MIMICKING DIET, or FMD, which was created by Dr. Valter Longo.
+One popular approach to fasting, which was created by Dr. Valter Longo, is called an FMD or FASTING MIMICKING DIET.
 It was developed carefully and methodically after a great deal of experimentation.

-Longo’s goal was to come up with a diet that would provide most of the benefits of prolonged fasting, including autophagy and stem cell regeneration, but still allow people to take in some calories and nutrients.
-Dr. Longo felt that allowing people to eat some solid food would result in greater compliance (people actually finishing the full five to seven days), and that the nutrients the FMD allows people would safeguard against problems such as micronutrient deficiencies, which can a danger in prolonged water fasting.
+He felt that allowing people to eat some solid food would result in greater compliance (people actually finishing the prescribed five to seven days), and that the nutrients the FMD allows people would safeguard against problems such as micronutrient deficiencies, which can a danger for those who do a lot of water fasting.

 The easiest way to do a fasting mimicking diet is to order a box from ProLon, then follow the directions.
+The box includes soups, crackers, nuts and seeds, and other foods with the recommended macronutrient breakdown.
 (Dr. Longo helped set up ProLon, but does not profit or benefit from sales of the product).
 To be clear, ProLon‘s is the ONLY method of doing an FMD that Dr. Longo recommends.
 He does not endorse any other approach.

 VARIATIONS ON PROLON’S VERSION OF THE DIET

 The difficulty with having only one version of the FMD is that some people may not be able to participate because of (1) the cost, and/or (2) being unable to eat the ingredients in the ProLon diet.
 (For example, I could never do it because it contains wheat and nuts, which are allergens I can’t have in my diet).
-So some folks have looked into the FMD, studying its ingredients and analyzing its macronutrients.
-When Longo published originally in Europe, he encouraged people to come up with their own versions, if they wanted to, in consultation with their doctors; but he soon came to feel that this was a mistake, because the diets bore little resemblance to his.
-He does not currently endorse ANY versions of the FMD other than his own.
-Nonetheless, numerous versions have sprung up on the web.
+So some folks have looked into the FMD, studying its ingredients and analyzing its macronutrients, to see if they can come up with alternative versions.

 This website describes one approach to creating your own FMD.
 It gives the basics of the FMD diet as: